This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check price here!

-If you’re in Seoul during the summer like we were, booking this walking tour is an amazing way to beat the heat!
-Plus, seeing the city by moonlight was a pretty magical experience.
+If you’re visiting Seoul in the summer, this nighttime walking tour is an amazing way to escape the heat—and seeing the city by moonlight makes the experience feel extra special.

-We kicked off the tour at the Seoul University Hospital Medical Museum, where we got to learn about Korea’s university culture and the intense academic pressure that students here are under.
-Then, we strolled through Marronnier Park, where we got to glimpse snatches of street performances.
+The tour begins at the Seoul University Hospital Medical Museum, where you’ll learn about Korea’s intense university culture and the pressure students face.
+From there, the route winds through Marronnier Park, a lively area where you can often catch bits of street performances as you pass through.

 - Duration: 3 hours